-Online marketplace development is hard.
-Moreover, building successful and scalable marketplaces, that become a legend in your niche is a real challenge.
+Building an online marketplace that will become a legend in your niche is a real challenge.

 You need to get your hands dirty.